-I like this show because it has strong female characters that seem to defy odds and break stereotypes.
+I like this show because it has strong female characters that seem to defy the odds and break stereotypes.
 It also gives you an insight into life in the city during the 1920s.
-Based on the show, I also learned a couple of historical facts about Toronto that I didn’t know.
+Based on the show, I also learned many historical facts about Toronto that I didn’t know.

 One of the characters, Mary, is a morality officer in the Toronto police’s morality department.
 She is not a “real” police officer, as she often seems to remind everyone somewhat disappointedly.
-It turns out, the morality department was a real thing.
-It was formed in 1886 by then-mayor, William Holmes Howland, and lasted till the 1930s.
+It turns out that the morality department was a real thing.
+It was formed in 1886 by then-mayor William Holmes Howland and lasted till the 1930s.
 Morality officers dealt with vice, sin and crimes of the day that heavily impacted women and children.
 The morality department eventually led to the development of many social assistance programs, such as the Children’s Aid Society.

 Enjoying Shows filmed in Toronto?
-You might like Ultimate Guide for Travel to Toronto!
+You might like the Ultimate Guide for Travel to Toronto!

 Another thing I learned is that Toronto had its own Women’s Home Guard that started in 1915.
 Fearing a German invasion while the men were fighting in the war was a real thing back then.
-Instead of waiting for that to happen, a group of local women decided to take the protection of the city into their own hands.
+Instead of waiting for that to happen, a group of local women decided to protect the city on their own hands.
 Under the leadership of Jessie McNab, who was a daughter of a prominent Toronto lawyer, the women precited drills and marching while learning how to shoot.
 How is that for a history lesson!

 As Toronto is one of the most multicultural cities in the world, it was a matter of time before there was a show that portrayed that.
 Kim’s Convenience follows members of a Korean-Canadian family as they run a convenience store in Toronto.
 It started as a play and was then adapted for the screen.

 The show does a great job of capturing the family dynamics of immigrant parents and their children.
 You don’t have to be Korean to relate to the characters.
-The parents’ more traditional approaches often contrast with their children’s dreams and struggles in a way that alternates between funny and serious.
+The parents’ more traditional approaches often contrast with their children’s dreams and struggles, alternating between funny and serious.

 I enjoy watching Kim’s Convenience for a few reasons.
-One, I can totally relate to Janet and Jung as they deal with their set-in-their-ways parents that grew up in a different culture.
-Two, it’s nice to see a show with strong, well-developed characters.
-The fact that they are Asian immigrants just adds another level of familiarity of living in Toronto.
-They could totally be a family that lives down the street or kids I went to school with.
+I can relate to Janet and Jung as they deal with their set-in-their-ways parents who grew up in a different cultures.
+Also, it’s nice to see a show with strong, well-developed characters.
+The fact that they are Asian immigrants adds another level of familiarity to living in Toronto.
+They could be a family that lives down the street or kids I went to school with.

 As Murdoch and his friends navigate Victorian society’s mores, we learn a lot about life in Toronto, including things that would not fly today.
 Women’s suffrage movement, residential schools and the treatment of Indigenous peoples are just some of the issues featured in the show.
-We also meet a number of famous characters of the day like Nikola Tesla, Winston Churchill and Mark Twain.
+We also meet several famous characters of the day like Nikola Tesla, Winston Churchill and Mark Twain.

-It might seem that many of the shows filmed in Toronto follow a similar pattern when it comes to career options for savvy women.
-Private Eyes is a detective dramedy series that follows a private investigator Angie Everett, who partners with former professional hockey player-turned detective Matt Shade.
+It might seem that many of the shows filmed in Toronto follow a similar pattern regarding career options for savvy women.
+Private Eyes is a detective-driven series that follows a private investigator Angie Everett, who partners with former professional hockey player-turned detective Matt Shade.

 The duo solves crimes all over the city as they navigate personal and family issues.
 Angie is a second-generation private eye with an extensive network of resources to tap into, while Matt’s former celebrity status often opens doors in their investigations.
 As the show progresses, so does their relationship, which adds some interesting vibes between the characters.

 Workin’ Moms is a bit like Sex and the City, but with kids and set in Toronto.
-The show follows four 30-something urban moms as they deal with motherhood, careers and relationships.
+The show follows four 30-something urban moms dealing with motherhood, careers and relationships.
 Whether you have kids or not, this show will make you laugh as you watch the characters deal with the often-unrealistic expectations placed upon working moms.

 While it might not accurately reflect every mom’s experience, I think it does a great job of putting humour into real issues that women face in modern society.
 Parenthood, unplanned pregnancies, relationship challenges, and home/life challenges are some of the women’s topics in each episode.

-It’s nice to see that shows filmed in Toronto can also show the city as a normal place to raise kids, have careers and juggle relationships.
-The moms on the show easily can be someone you know or can easily relate to.
+It’s nice to see that shows filmed in Toronto can also show the city as a regular place to raise kids, have careers and juggle relationships.
+The moms on the show can easily be someone you know or can easily relate to.
 You can also use the show as an inspiration for places to hang out in Toronto.

 TV shows filmed in Toronto but set elsewhere